 - Observe the behavior and condition of animals and monitor their clinical symptoms.

-When polled, Veterinary Technologists and Technicians say the following skills are most frequently used in their jobs:
+Veterinary Technologists and Technicians state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.